ShokuninSan/som/README.md

     .initialize(rgb)
     .train(rgb, 20)
 ```
+You can find complete applications using the SOM library in the `examples` directory.

-Parts of the implementation are inspired by the [spark-som](https://github.com/PragmaticLab/spark-som) project provided by @jxieeducation / PragmaticLab.
+Some parts of the implementation are inspired by the [spark-som](https://github.com/PragmaticLab/spark-som) project.
+Credits to @jxieeducation / PragmaticLab.